 The hyperbolic crystallography of the cubic genus-3 triply periodic minimal periodic surfaces is here.

 I'm actively seeking outstanding Honours, Masters and PhD students to conduct projects in applied geometry and topology.
 See the Available projects tab and contact me for further details.

 I supervise a few undergraduate research projects each year.
-Recent examples include "Investigating the relationship between curvature and deflection of thin sheets", "Symmetries of graphs on surfaces", "Polyhedral models of periodic minimal surfaces" with advanced studies students from Physics, Mathematics, and Engineering.
+Recent examples include "Investigating the relationship between curvature and deflection of thin sheets", "Symmetries of graphs on surfaces", "Polyhedral models of periodic minimal surfaces" with PhB and advanced studies students from Physics, Mathematics, and Engineering.

 Grants and awards